markusmoenig/Eldiron/docs/docs/creator/tools/builder.md

 - edit exposed `param` values in the TOML sidebar
 - create a new asset with **New**
 - open an asset by double-clicking it, pressing **Return**, or maximizing the editor
-- use **Apply Build** to apply the asset to selected hosts
+- click in the 3D scene to bake the selected asset at the clicked point
-- use **Clear** to remove builder data from selected hosts
+- use the normal geometry tools after baking to move, texture, cut, delete, or reshape the generated parts

 Single-click selects a builder asset.
-The currently selected asset is used by **Apply Build**.
+The currently selected asset is used when you click in the 3D scene.

 ## Host Targets

 Each Builder Graph declares one host target.
-The Builder Tool uses that target to decide which map selection type it applies to:
+The Builder Tool uses the clicked surface position and orientation as the placement host.
+Wall clicks face the asset out from the wall; floor clicks place it upright on the floor.

 - `host = sector;`
-  - applies to selected sectors
+  - bakes as a floor or platform-oriented asset
   - useful for platforms, floor props, surface relief, recesses, and freestanding sector details

 - `host = linedef;`
-  - applies to selected linedefs
+  - bakes as a wall or span-oriented asset
   - useful for walls, rails, fences, pilasters, and long span-based details

 - `host = vertex;`
-  - applies to selected vertices
+  - bakes as a point-mounted asset
   - useful for point-mounted props such as wall torches, lanterns, posts, and campfires

-Selecting a builder asset switches the map edit host mode to the matching target automatically.
+Direct 3D clicks do not require a preselected sector, linedef, or vertex.

 ## Builder Script Editor